jungeun1228/python_cellpose_mask/README.md

 # python_cellpose_mask2
-Image analysis: Reorganizing and sorting Image files and creating CellPose mask
+Image analysis: Reorganizing and sorting image files and creating CellPose mask

 Four types of images were acquired from 384-well plates using high-content imaging across four different channels.
 Fluorescence images for nuclei and phase-contrast images were used to segment the cytoplasm of individual cells.